action-ai/.github/profile/README.md

 Overall, automation of business-specific processes can bring many benefits, including cost savings, improved accuracy, increased efficiency, and more time for staff to focus on higher-value work.

-**action.ai** is here to automate any process within your business with help of artificial inteligence and state of art configuration system!
+**aitomate.ai** is here to automate any process within your business with help of artificial inteligence and state of art configuration system!

-Copyright © action.ai.
+Copyright © aitomate.ai.
 All rights reserved.